-That was 20 years ago.
-Are things different today?
-I got a book in the mail today (Dec.
-11, 2007) entitled "The Path to Peace".
+On December 11, 2007, I received a book in the mail entitled "The Path to Peace."
 It had no identification as to which religious organization published it.
-I immediately suspected it was an Adventist publication.
-Inside I found advertisements for "Discovery Bible Studies" and "Keys to Happiness Studies" but the words "Adventist", "SDA", or "Seventh-day" did not appear anywhere in the book.
-On a tiny footnote on the bottom of the first page, in text so small it was barely legible, I found the words "Text by E.G. White".
-Even if someone managed to read the fine print, it is still obscure--we don't know if it was Edward White, or Earl White, or Ellen White!
-Why don't they just put it on the cover of the book "Written by Ellen G. White, Prophetess of the Seventh-day Adventist Church"?
+I immediately suspected it was an SDA publication.
+Inside I found advertisements for "Discovery Bible Studies" and "Keys to Happiness Studies" but the words "Adventist," "SDA," or "Seventh-day" did not appear anywhere in the book.
+On a tiny footnote on the bottom of the first page, in text so small it was barely legible, I found the words "Text by E.G. White."
+Even if someone managed to read the fine print, it is still obscure--we cannot tell if it was Edward White, or Earl White, or Ellen White!
+Why don't they just put it on the cover of the book "Written by Ellen G. White, Prophetess of the Seventh-day Adventist Church?"
 There is only one reason: they know that some people have a negative awareness of the SDA Church.
-So, the makers of the book attempt to cleverly disguise it in order to deceive and perhaps ensnare those who might otherwise reject the book without reading it.
+So, the publishers of the book attempt to cleverly disguise it in order to deceive and perhaps ensnare those who might otherwise reject the book without reading it.

 "When Seventh-day Adventist ministers go into a community to hold a series of lectures, they conceal, at first, their denominational connection.
 They thus hope to draw into the audience people who would never have come if they knew that Seventh-day Adventists were conducting the meetings.
 This is a form of deception.
 There is something the matter with a religious body that is afraid to identify itself as soon as it begins to carry on any activity in a community."1